 - Advanced filtration systems for pollen and dust;

-- Best vacuum for pet hair (extra powerful suction and a non-tangling brush);
+- Pet hair tools (extra powerful suction and a non-tangling brush);

 - Deep clean: some models specialise in this.